sh3lk/mx/website/docs.md

 # Storage

-We expect most Service Weaver applications to persist their data in some way.
+We expect most MX applications to persist their data in some way.
 For example, an e-commerce application may store its products catalog and user information in a database and access them while serving user requests.

-By default, Service Weaver leaves the storage and retrieval of application data up to the developer.
-If you're using a database, for example, you have to create the database, pre-populate it with data, and write the code to access the database from your Service Weaver application.
+By default, MX leaves the storage and retrieval of application data up to the developer.
+If you're using a database, for example, you have to create the database, pre-populate it with data, and write the code to access the database from your MX application.

 Below is an example of how database information can be passed to a simple `Adder` component using a [config file](#components-config).
 First, the config